VC use case

 Overview

-Graduates prove qualifications to employers or regulators by presenting a verifiable degree credential from their wallet.
+Graduates prove qualifications to employers or regulators by presenting a verifiable degree or certification credential from their wallet.

 Why it matters